-- (1) An authorised representative must not, under this part- - (a) enter any part of a place that is used as domestic premises, without the consent of the occupier of the place; or - (b) enter any part of a place, or exercise any power at the place, if, under another Act, the authorised representative is not permitted to enter the part of the place or exercise the power at the place. - (2) An authorised representative must not enter or remain at a place, under this part, if- - (a) the occupier of the place requests the authorised representative to comply with a workplace health and safety requirement that applies to the place; and - (b) the request is a reasonable request; and - (c) the authorised representative fails to comply with the request.
+- (1) An authorised representative must not, under this part- - (a) enter any part of a place that is used as domestic premises, without the consent of the occupier of the place; or - (b) enter any part of a place, or exercise any power at the place, if, under another Act, the authorised representative is not permitted to enter the part of the place or exercise the power at the place. - (2) An authorised representative must not enter or remain at a place, under this part, if-

+(a)

+- safety requirement that applies to the place; and(b) the request is a reasonable request; and - (c) the authorised representative fails to comply with the request.